equinor/septic-config-generator/docs/Howto_SCG.md

 [Jinja2](https://jinja.palletsprojects.com/) Python module which was used by scg 1.0.
 MiniJinja is a very powerful templating engine that can do lots more than simply replacing variable names with values.
-Some examples are expressions (e.g. calculate offsets for placing display elements based on well id number), statements for inheriting or including other template files, conditionals and loops etc. This makes scg very flexible.
+Some examples are expressions (e.g. calculate offsets for placing display elements based on well id number), statements for inheriting or including other template files, conditionals, loops and filter functions.
+This makes scg very flexible.
 We can, for example, easily handle SEPTIC configs with non-similar wells by wrapping selected lines in conditionals.

 For further information, please take a look at the [MiniJinja documentation](https://docs.rs/minijinja/latest/minijinja/).
 In particular: